 Although there’s a wait time to retake any TExES exam, there’s not a maximum time limit to retake your test as long as it meets the 30-day wait criteria.

-You should arrive at least 30 minutes prior to your exam.
+You should arrive at least 15 to 30 minutes prior to your exam.
 Although you may not feel like it, you should eat something beforehand so that you have enough energy to get through your exam.

 If you are taking the TExES CORE EC-6 or 4-8 exam for the first time, you will have to take all of the subtests in one sitting.